avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### September 27th, 2020:

+In doing research about signal filtering, I have found that the process is a lot more complicated than I thought.
+In order to filter live data (rather than all at once), one needs to perform a variety of computations.
+In the coming days I'll be trying to educate myself on the topic.

+A paper I am finding useful: https://www.analog.com/media/en/technical-documentation/dsp-book/dsp_book_Ch18.pdf

 ##### September 25th/26th, 2020:

 I think I've come up with a nice solution to my problem on the 24th.
 I will keep track of the reader index relative to the head index.
 For example, a reader of 5 means that the next position to read data is at the head index - 5.
 That way, a reader of 0 will mean it's all caught up, and a reader equal to the length of data means it's at the very end, even though the two represent the same position in the array.